Supermagnum/teensy-2.0adapter/README.md

 # teensy-2.0adapter
-A adapter board that makes it possible to easily mount a Teensy++2.0 in what you may desire..
+Adapter board that makes it possible to easily mount a Teensy++2.0 in what you may desire..

 Parts and PCB:
 https://aisler.net/p/ZNWZNCBF